adorostkar/themer.nvim/README.md

 ## Options

     opts = {
-        preview = true, -- preview colorscheme when moving up and down in telescope filter_list = {}, -- What color schemes not to show in the list telescope = {
+        preview = true,
+        filter_list = {},
+        initial_theme = nil,
+        telescope = {
             -- options that goes into telescope
         }
     }

+- **preview** Apply selected colorscheme temporarily when moving up and down in telescope
+- **filter_list** is a list of colorschemes to not show in the finder
+- **initial_theme** should be the theme you want applied the first time the plugin is run.
+    This will not have any effect once the colorscheme is selected from telescope